vcentorrino/Similarity_matching_networks_over_multiple_time_scales/README.md

-# Code for the simulations in the paper "Similarity Matching Network: Hebbian Learning and Convergence Over Multiple Time Scales"
+# Code for the simulations in the paper "Similarity Matching Networks: Hebbian Learning and Convergence Over Multiple Time Scales"

 ### Introduction

-This repository contains the code and data required to reproduce the simulations presented in the paper titled _Similarity Matching Network: Hebbian Learning and Convergence Over Multiple Time Scales_ by Veronica Centorrino, Prof. Francesco Bullo, Prof. Giovanni Russo ([arXiv](https://XXXXXXXXXXXXXXX)).
+This repository contains the code and data required to reproduce the simulations presented in the paper titled _Similarity Matching Networks: Hebbian Learning and Convergence Over Multiple Time Scales_ by Veronica Centorrino, Prof. Francesco Bullo, Prof. Giovanni Russo ([arXiv](https://XXXXXXXXXXXXXXX)).

 The repository includes the following files: